+b) Market Making Services

-- Margin Requirements: To utilize a portion of the proceeds to meet the margin requirements imposed by stock exchanges, which include initial margins and additional margin deposits necessary for trading in equity and stock futures.
-This will ensure compliance with market regulations and enhance our trading capabilities. - Market Making Services: We provide market making services to our clients.
-As Market Makers our Company facilitates the issuer companies viz. companies that list their securities on the Stock Exchanges with buying and selling of their securities, post initial public offers.
-Our company is proposing a strategic approach to market making services that combines fee-based revenue generation with strategic investment opportunities.
-By providing market making services, we will earn fees based on our role in facilitating trading activity and maintaining liquidity in the market.
-In addition to this, we plan to invest our funds in the companies for which we offer market making services.
+We provide market-making services to our clients.
+As market makers, our company facilitates issuer companies those that list their securities on the stock exchanges by assisting with the buying and selling of their securities following an initial public offering (IPO).
+Our company is proposing a strategic approach to market-making services that combines fee-based revenue generation with strategic investment opportunities.
+Through our market-making services, we will earn fees based on our role in facilitating trading activity and maintaining liquidity in the market.
+In addition to this, we plan to invest our own funds in the companies for which we provide market-making services.